47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

 Are you ready to know more about it?

-Before explaining the new product, we are going to know how Kotlin Compiler works.
+Before explaining the new companion of the Kotlin compiler, we are going to know how Kotlin Compiler works.

 ---